moh-a-abde/document-image-classifier/README.md

 ## Reproducibility
 This project fixes seeds in data splitting, data loaders and training scripts to enable repeatable results.

-## License
-Provided for educational purposes only.

 ## Future Work
 - Build a multimodal fusion model combining image & text features
 - Explore advanced architectures and fine‑tuning
-- Expose an inference API for deployment